Canadian Obesity Fellowship Program2023-06-06T11:57:19-04:00

 Dr. Kristine Godziuk is a postdoctoral fellow and rehabilitation scientist at the University of Alberta.
 Her research aims to improve osteoarthritis (OA) management for individuals living with obesity.
 In two aligned projects, she will critically examine the relevance of body mass index (BMI) for access to surgical OA treatment (i.e. joint replacement/total joint arthroplasty), and explore body composition as a tool to provide more targeted and appropriate non-surgical OA management strategies.
 In project A, Kristine will identify steps and solutions to reduce the use of maximum BMI thresholds by orthopedic surgeons, and engage patients and surgeons in co-designing approaches to improve surgical risk assessment.
 In project B, she will explore strategies to prevent muscle loss and sarcopenic obesity development in individuals with advanced knee OA.
 Both projects will contribute to ensuring that individuals with obesity can receive appropriate, unbiased treatment for their knee or hip OA.
 Timely and effective OA management is critical to prevent the development or worsening of other serious health conditions, including cardiovascular disease, and management of diabetes and hypertension.
 This research aligns with Obesity Canada’s mission to improve the lives of individuals living with obesity through the development and delivery of more appropriate, integrated OA treatment approaches.
 This includes non-surgical OA interventions targeted to patient needs, and equitable access to life-enhancing joint replacement surgery when indicated.

-Obesity Canada provided funding for 2 (two) $30,000 CAD postdoctoral fellowship awards (to be matched by the university/supervisor for a total of $60,000).
+Obesity Canada is providing funding for 2 (two) $30,000 CAD postdoctoral fellowship awards and 1 (one) $20,000 CAD PhD and/or Masters award (to be matched by the university/supervisor).

-These awards are intended for individuals who are currently a postdoctoral fellow affiliated with Canadian Universities who are undertaking obesity research and supervised by a full-time faculty member employed at a Canadian University.
-Funding must be used to match Canadian institutional funding for $30,000 per award.
-A minimum of 50% of the Canadian Obesity postdoctoral fellowship award must be dedicated directly to salary support directed by the university with the remaining funds to be available to the postdoctoral fellow for research related expenses.
-Existing agreements for the postdoctoral fellow through employment at their university would qualify as matched funding.
+These awards are intended for individuals who are currently a PhD, postdoctoral fellow or masters student who are affiliated with Canadian Universities who are undertaking obesity research and supervised by a full-time faculty member employed at a Canadian University.
+Funding must be used to match Canadian institutional funding for $30,000 per award for the postdoctoral and $20,000 for the masters.
+A minimum of 50% of the Canadian Obesity fellowship award must be dedicated directly to salary support directed by the university with the remaining funds to be available to the award winner for research related expenses.
+Funding is not subject to any administrative or overhead fees by any academic institution.
+Existing agreements of employment at their university would qualify as matched funding.

-Funding is available for a one year period effective May 1, 2023.
+Funding is available for a one year period starting upon award acceptance.

 Research proposals may include, but are not limited to: obesity burden and related complications, impact of weight loss on obesity complications, secondary prevention, management and rehabilitation; and health economics and policy.